Quiet Little Mountain Town

 Jesus vs. Santa was initally shared by VHS tape to at least 80 people, and it absolutely infected the entertainment community.
 By this point in time, 18 million homes in the United States had computers with access to the internet—the technological climate was ideal for Parker and Stone's film to go viral.
 It caught the attention of television networks like Fox Broadcasting Company and Comedy Central, and the two eventually signed with Comedy Central to produce a show based on the same premise of The Spirit of Christmas.

 The show's first episode, Cartman Gets an Anal Probe, was animated entirely by hand like Jesus vs. Frosty and Jesus vs. Santa, and was first aired on August 13, 1997 to instant acclaim.
 Of course, critics scorned the show at first, but who really cares what critics think?
 Let the 980,000 initial viewers and hundreds of webpages dedicated to the show, many of which were created before the first episode even aired, speak for themselves.
-Idk blah blah blah The simple animation of the show allowed it to quickly be transferred over the 'net, and fansites spread clips like wildfire.
-Watch parties, everyone loved it etc etc and now they make an episode a week for 1.5 months out of the year. and somehow they've made millions of dollars doing this. yay
+The simple animation of the show allowed it to quickly be transferred over the 'net, and fansites spread clips like wildfire.

 Episodes